octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 ---
-id: main-components
+id: main-properties
 disable_pagination: true
-title: Main components of the first "blockchain"
+title: Main properties of the first "blockchain"
+authors: Thomas Zoughebi
 ---

 In this chapter, we will go a little bit deeper into details of the main components of the Bitcoin protocol.
 The developers, who are the builders part of the community.
 The P2P network with the distributed ledger and the miners who validate it.
 A few Economy basics on which Bitcoin was created.
 And finally, the consensus and the Proof-of-Work, crux of the system.